 Jaw surgery can alleviate the pain and discomfort that results from misaligned jaws and issues such as temporomandibular joint (TMJ) disorder.
 Also known as orthognathic surgery, this procedure is necessary when the upper and lower jaws do not properly align and have not responded well to conservative treatments.
-With an expertise in corrective jaw surgery, Dr. Wade Peers at Park City Oral Surgery in Park City, UT, can perform highly accurate procedures with proven results.
+With an expertise in corrective jaw surgery, Dr. Lifferth at Park City Oral Surgery in Park City, UT, can perform highly accurate procedures with proven results.

 Misaligned jaws can be corrected with jaw surgery to alleviate symptoms and improve your quality of life.

 The best candidates for corrective jaw surgery include patients who are in good health and who are unable to correct symptoms through nonsurgical treatments.
 Potential candidates include those with:

 - Chewing, biting, or swallowing issues

 - Chronic jaw or TMJ pain

 - Speech problems

 - Nasal issues, such as snoring or difficulty breathing

 - Bite issues (cross bite, open bite, under bite)